Hroerkr/workintel/README.md

 ## Verifying it works (replay path)

-You can verify the full pipeline end-to-end without saying anything out loud or playing media through your system: tray → **"Replay audio file…"** → pick a WAV or MP3.
-The file streams through the same audio path that WASAPI loopback feeds, in real time.
+You can drive the full pipeline end-to-end without saying anything out loud or playing media through your system: tray → **"Replay audio file…"** → pick a WAV or MP3.
+The file streams through the same audio path WASAPI loopback feeds, in real time.
 Live capture is suppressed for the duration so the display stays clean.

 What you should see in the live monitor:

 1. The FFT bars respond to whatever audio is playing.
 2. As Whisper closes each VAD-bounded segment (a sentence or two of speech), a transcript line appears in cyan, prefixed with `HH:MM:SS [language]`.
-3. As Phi-3.5 finds an intent, a green `→ kind  (conf 0.92)  key=value, …`
+3. If the LLM extracts anything from the transcript, a green `→ kind  (conf 0.92)  key=value, …` line appears below.
-   line appears below the transcript.
-4. State transitions (Active → Idle → Active) appear as muted italic lines.
+4. State transitions (Active ↔ Idle) appear as muted italic lines.

-If the file is purely instrumental music or background noise, you should see the FFT respond but no transcripts (the VAD discards sub-min energy and Whisper produces empty output for non-speech).
-That's the expected behaviour;
+If the file is purely instrumental music or background noise, you should see the FFT respond but no transcripts — VAD discards sub-min energy and Whisper produces empty output for non-speech.
-to verify transcription you need a clip with at least a few seconds of intelligible speech.

 The simplest local test material is a short voice memo recorded with the Windows Voice Recorder app, exported as M4A or WAV.